 Cash given for telephone allowance, holiday allowance, it is fully taxable.

-Answer: Yes, entire reimbursement will consider as income as perquisite.
+Yes, entire reimbursement will consider as income as perquisite.

-Answer: Yes, it is taxable but the benefit is spread over the years and relief u/s 89 is also available.
+Yes, it is taxable but the benefit is spread over the years and relief u/s 89 is also available.

-Answer: Yes, it is fully taxable.
+Yes, it is fully taxable.

-Answer: Yes, extra income or overtime duty will be taxable.
+Yes, extra income or overtime duty will be taxable.

-Answer: Yes, as they are twin children born at the same time all the three would be eligible.
+Yes, as they are twin children born at the same time all the three would be eligible.

-Answer: No, coupons are received for the same is not taxable up to certain limit.
+No, coupons are received for the same is not taxable up to certain limit.

 As rightly said, ‘don’t let the grass grow under your feet’, the faster you understand all the exemptions the earlier you can claim without wasting your time.
-So learn about all the exemptions available to you today and file your taxes making life less taxing with the help of your personal tax experts at H&R Block India.
+So learn about all the exemptions available to you today and file your taxes making life less taxing with the help of your personal income tax filing experts at H&R Block India.